KansasCityWomeninTechnology/cocktails-worksheets/docs/css/01-setup/README.md

 >
 > If you have any questions, feel free to ask.
 Mentors are happy to help!

 > [!TIP] If you accidentally close the browser tab that is displaying your page, go back down to where you saw "**Go Live.**" There will be a "**Port 5500**" in its place.
-Click that to discard the live session.
-"Go Live" will reappear and you can click on it to create a new live session.
+Click that to discard the live session. "**Go Live**" will reappear and you can click on it to create a new live session.
 >
 > ![](./images/port_5500.png ":class=image-border")